 When is open burning allowed?

 Open burning is allowed only during the months of March, April, October, and November.
-Burning hours are 6 am to 7 pm Monday through Saturday and 1 pm to sunset on Sundays.
+Burning hours are 8 am to Sunset Monday through Saturday and 1 pm to sunset on Sundays.

 What materials can be burned?

 Papers, leaves, and landscape waste (dry vegetation or dry plant refuse) may be burned.
 You are not allowed to burn trash.